VoliJS/Type-R/mixture/README.md

 log( 'info', 'feature:and:topic', textMessage, { someRelatedData, someOtherData, ... });
 ```

+### `singleton` logger

-What really happens there is that you're sending an event.
-There's a singlton `logger` acting as a router for log events.
+Singlton acting as a router for log events.

+What really happens when the `log` is called is an event being sent.
 There could be many listeners to the log events, and the one which is listening by default is the console listener, so you get pretty standard logging out of box.

 However, here's the list of things you can do which you can't do with a standard console logging: